 Candidates who successfully meet the above requirements will be invited to participate in a virtual RA interview via Zoom in November or January.
-More information on times and structure of the interview day will be provided to those candidates who move forward in our selection process.
+More information on times and structure of the interview will be provided to those candidates who move forward in our selection process.

 Desk Assistants (DA) staff the main desk area of each residence hall.
-DAs also check out materials to residents from the desk area, such as vacuum cleaners, recreational equipment, and act as liaisons to the building supervisor and resident assistants during operating hours.
+DAs also check out materials to residents, such as vacuum cleaners, recreational equipment, and act as liaisons to the building supervisor and resident assistants during operating hours.
 These students also answer phones, take messages, answer questions and perform other related duties as directed by the student assistant coordinator and/or building supervisor.

 Information Desk Attendants (IDA) provide knowledge about University services and events to the campus community and guests of The University of Tampa.
 IDAs are responsible for providing excellent customer service 24 hours a day while managing the daily operations of the Vaughn Center information desk including the distribution of loan keys and logging packages.